Fairytales and Other Stories

 “I’m Tala Ion Ten, third generation Tro Bin Ten warrior not that it means anything to you.”

 Tala Ion Ten jumped back expecting to see Davack fall to the floor dead; killed by the poison on his knife blade.
 Davack just stood there looking at him.
 Tala Ion Ten looked down at the cut across Davack’s stomach.
 It should have been gushing blood, but it wasn’t.
 Only then did he realize he was fighting one of his own kind.
-He knew the poison on his knife would still kill, but it would take time.
-Time he did not have.
-He did the only thing he could do, he turned and ran.
+He knew the poison on his knife would still kill, but it would take time -

 Davack knew the poison that coated the knife blade.
 He could feel it working in his system.
 He smiled; Tala Ion Ten underestimated more than he knew.
 There was plenty of time to deal with this problem.

 Worf waited alone in Hanger Bay 4.
-If he had to wait much longer he would have to pilot the shuttle out himself, set the auto pilot, and beam back onboard the Enterprise.
-Tala Ion Ten was more than a little surprise to find only one person waiting for him.
+If he had to wait much longer, he would have to Pilot the shuttle out himself, set the autopilot, and beam back on board the Enterprise.
+Tala Ion Ten was more than a little surprised to find only one person waiting for him.
 “Only one of you?
 I expected more.”

 “We have other problems to deal with.
 I was all they could spare,” Worf replied casually.